ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 This is just looking at different approaches to fitting the puzzle piece in the correct spot.
 What I notice here is I see here that there is a registry entry and most likely in *HKLM\\\SYSTEM\\\CurrentControlSet\\\Services* and seeing earlier that *IPRIP* was being added as a service, I am assuming that there will be an *IPRIP* key in the registry.
 Well, there's not  at this moment because the DLL failed to load/execute.
 Also, being that it's Windows registry means that persistence is a part of this malware.

 So we found out the indicators and signatures, both host and network.
 Unfortunately it did not run as expected. **Why?** My first guess is the DLL cannot find/create the registry keys it needs to create the service, so it fails hard.
+But based on what we found so far we have met the requirements for answering the lab questions.
+Technically, it is supposed to work  on XP (I'm using Win 7 x64 here) in order to answer the questions, but I am curious.

 ## Reversing to Better Understand

 Just because the malware didn't execute doesn't mean just stop there.
-I personally see this as an opportunity to know more about how Windows Services are created and how they work.
+I personally see this as an opportunity to know more about how Windows Services are created, how they work, and find out what this malware really does.
+There is a lot more here than what meets the eye at first so let's dig a bit deeper.
+So let's first move on to Windows Services.

 ### About Services: